hadronized/blog/lifetimes_and_self_borrowing.md

 fn Alto::open<'a, 's, S: Into<Option<&'s CStr>>>(&'a self, spec: S) -> AltoResult<Device<'a>> // exact same thing as above
 ```

-So, what you can see here is that the `Device` must be valid for the same lifetime has the reference we pass in.
+So, what you can see here is that the `Device` must be valid for the same lifetime as the reference we pass in.
 Which means that `Device` cannot outlive the reference.
 Hence, it cannot outlive the
 `Alto` object.

 ---